 8. Know How To Win

 Looking into the future, what do you wish for your son?
 I’m guessing happiness tops that list.
 He’s a respected and honest man.
 Has a loving wife and a family of his own.
-I highly doubt you would look into the future and hope he has an awesome car.
-He has seven hot girlfriends.
-He’s shallow and in it for the money.
+I highly doubt you would look into the future and hope he has an awesome car, seven hot girlfriends, and he’s shallow and in it for the money.
 Yet, that is exactly what is marketed at him.
 Eternal failure.
 Society teaches shallowness to be equal to success.
 As a parent, it is up to you to define success.

 There are times in life we are going to do really stupid things.
 The ability to laugh about it sure makes those moments a lot easier to deal with.
 When you make mistakes in front of your kids, set that example.
 Don’t curse and scream at the sky.
 Just shake your head and laugh.
 It happens.